JiriTrecak/Laurine/README.md

 ## Contribute
 I will gladly accept Pull Requests (and I encourage you to do so).
 If you encounter any bug or you have enhancement that you would like to see, please open an issue.
+Please make sure you target your PR against Development branch.

 I'd also like to make round of applause to Marcin Krzyżanowski for his [Natalie Generator](https://github.com/krzyzanowskim/Natalie), which heavily inspired this project by his approach.
 Hope we meet for beer one day!